 How many people died and were injured in the 9/11 attacks?

-We are approaching the 21st anniversary of the September 11th attacks, which took the lives of thousands of innocent people and emergency officials.
-Many of these victims still suffer daily from the trauma experienced in the attacks, the sense of survivor’s guilt, and the injuries they sustained.
+We are approaching the 22nd anniversary of the September 11th attacks, which took the lives of thousands of innocent people and emergency officials.
+Many of the survivors and the families of those who perished that day still suffer daily from the trauma experienced in the attacks, the sense of survivor’s guilt, and the injuries they sustained.

 How many people died in the attacks?

 It has been confirmed by CNN that 2,997 people were killed in the September 11th attacks on the Twin Towers, the Pentagon, and in the United Airlines Flight 93 that crashed into a Pennsylvania field.
 In addition, 19 hijackers committed murder-suicide in the four attacks.

 Following the attacks, emergency officials rushed to rescue people trapped in the towers and 412 emergency workers and 343 firefighters lost their lives.

 Over 6,000 people were injured in the attacks, many of whom survived thanks to the bravery shown by first responders.

 The names of all of the people who died on September 11th can be seen in a memorial located where the World Trade Center complex once stood in New York City.